-73. The Defendants market and advertise the Fake Glucosamine Sulfate Supplements as containing glucosamine sulfate.
+70.72.
+The Defendants market and advertise the Fake Glucosamine Sulfate Supplements as containing glucosamine sulfate.
 Product labels, on each of the Fake Glucosamine Sulfate Supplements, describe the dietary supplement as "glucosamine sulfate" and list glucosamine sulfate as a medicinal ingredient.
 By way of examples only:

 - (a) The label on Jamieson's "Glucosamine Regular Strength" states that "Each caplet contains: Glucosamine Sulfate....500 mg.
 (Glucosamine sulfate KCl derived from Shrimp and Crab exoskeleton)" - (b) The label on WN Pharmaceuticals' "Webber Naturals" brand reads "Glucosamine Chondroitin Sulfate" and states that "Each caplet contains: Glucosamine Sulfate...
 500 mg.
-(684 mg of glucosamine sulfate potassium chloride from shrimp/crab exoskeleton providing 500 mg of glucosamine sulfate)" - (c) The label on the Nature's Bounty "Sisu" brand reads "Glucosamine Sulfate" and states that "Each caplet contains: Glucosamine Sulfate ...
-500 mg. (derived from Glucosamine sulfate KCl from shellfish exoskeleton)" - (d) Costco sells a "Kirkland" brand dietary supplement manufactured by WN Pharmaceuticals labelled "Glucosamine Sulfate", which states that "Each caplet contains: Glucosamine Sulfate...
-500 mg (684 mg of glucosamine sulfate potassium chloride from shrimp/crab exoskeleton providing 500 mg of glucosamine sulfate)" - (e) Loblaws sells at, inter alia, its Real Canadian Superstore locations, an "Exact" branded dietary supplement manufactured by WN Pharmaceuticals labelled "Glucosamine Sulfate & Chondroitin Sulfate", which states that "Each caplet contains: Glucosamine Sulfate (glucosamine sulfate potassium chloride from shrimp/crab exoskeleton) 500 mg, ..." - 74.
+(684 mg of glucosamine sulfate potassium chloride from shrimp/crab exoskeleton providing 500 mg of glucosamine sulfate)" - (c) Costco sells a "Kirkland" brand dietary supplement manufactured by WN Pharmaceuticals labelled "Glucosamine Sulfate", which states that "Each caplet contains: Glucosamine Sulfate...
+500 mg (684 mg of glucosamine sulfate potassium chloride from shrimp/crab exoskeleton providing 500 mg of glucosamine sulfate)" - (d) Loblaws sells at, inter alia, its Real Canadian Superstore locations, an "Exact" branded dietary supplement manufactured by WN Pharmaceuticals labelled "Glucosamine Sulfate & Chondroitin Sulfate", which states that "Each caplet contains: Glucosamine Sulfate (glucosamine sulfate potassium chloride from shrimp/crab exoskeleton) 500 mg, ..."

+71.73.
 The marketing and advertising are untrue, inaccurate, or misleading because the Fake Glucosamine Sulfate Supplements do not contain glucosamine sulfate.
-This is a deceptive act or practice, and further, the Defendants are negligent in marketing and advertising the Fake Glucosamine Sulfate Supplements as containing glucosamine sulfate. - 75.
+This is a deceptive act or practice, and further, the Defendants are negligent in marketing and advertising the Fake Glucosamine Sulfate Supplements as containing glucosamine sulfate.

+72.74.
 In promoting the use of the Fake Glucosamine Sulfate Supplements, the Defendants knowingly or recklessly market and advertise the Fake Glucosamine Sulfate Supplements as containing glucosamine sulfate.

-- 76. The Defendant Retailers offered the Fake Glucosamine Sulfate Supplements for sale, with a displayed price, and the Plaintiff and Class Members accepted the Defendant Retailers' offer by paying the listed purchase price for the Fake Glucosamine Sulfate Supplements to the Defendant Retailers. - 77.
-In deciding to purchase the Fake Glucosamine Sulfate Supplements, the Plaintiff and Class Members relied upon the marketing, advertising, and product labels, including the products' names and ingredients, which indicated that the product contained glucosamine sulfate.
+73.75.
+The Defendant Retailers offered the Fake Glucosamine Sulfate Supplements for sale, with a displayed price, and the Plaintiffs and Class Members accepted the Defendant Retailers' offer by paying the listed purchase price for the Fake Glucosamine Sulfate Supplements to the Defendant Retailers.

+74.76.
+In deciding to purchase the Fake Glucosamine Sulfate Supplements, the Plaintiffs and Class Members relied upon the marketing, advertising, and product labels, including the products' names and ingredients, which indicated that the product contained glucosamine sulfate.
 However, the Fake Glucosamine Sulfate Supplements contained no glucosamine sulfate.

-Damage to the Plaintiff and Class
+Damage to the PlaintiffPlaintiffs and Class